Department of Hybrid Electronic Systems

 Our research focuses on the utilization of nano- and carbon-based materials in a wide range of electronic applications.
 Engineered functional nanomaterials like carbon nanotubes, nanowires and other carbon-based materials - like graphene or graphenic carbon materials - have the potential to significantly improve the performance of electronic devices, sensors, interconnects, energy- and information storage devices.
 At the same time, nano- and carbon-based materials may offer a route towards a more sustainable form of materials used in engineering - a form which relies less on the precious limited natural resources.
 Our efforts to create new functional devices bridge classical electrical engineering with material science and physics.

-The Department of Hybrid Electronic Systems is associated with the Department of Electrical and Computer Engineering of the Technische Universität München (TUM) and forms a research and teaching unit with the Chair of Technical Electronics.
+The Department of Hybrid Electronic Systems is associated with the Department of Electrical and Computer Engineering of the Technische Universität München (TUM) and forms a research and teaching unit with the Chair of Circuit Design.

 invited talk on Thursday July 26, 2012 at 5:0 0 pm in N 5325, N3, 5th floor, speaker is Dr. Ulrich Klostermann

 Panel discussion with Franz Kreupl (TUM), Daniel Worledge (IBM), Kirk Prall (Micron), Robert Aitken (ARM), Bernard Dieny (CEA/Spintech)

 New article published in Nature

 The lecture memory technology for data storage starts with a kick-off lecture on October 19, 2011 at 17:15 in lecture room 1260.